01 - 11 September 2022

-Diogo Filipe Quintino Alexandre is a Portuguese drummer born in 1998.
-He is especially known for his distinct, bold drumming style, whose unique voice never goes unnoticed, regardless of the musical context, perhaps a reflection of his need to outdo himself and to push music and improvisation forward to ever higher levels.
+Diogo Filipe Quintino Alexandre is especially known for his distinct, bold drumming style, whose unique voice never goes unnoticed, regardless of the musical context, perhaps a reflection of his need to outdo himself and to push music and improvisation forward to ever-higher levels.

 After moving to Lisbon to study jazz at university in 2016, he began to perform on a regular basis, gaining valuable musical and life experience.
 By the age of 19, he had already performed alongside artists such as João Barradas, Jeffery Davis, João Paulo Esteves da Silva, Pedro Moreira, Óscar Graça, Carlos Barretto, Victor Zamora, André Fernandes, Damien Cabaud, Eduardo Cardinho, amongst others.
 He has won various national music prizes, including “Best Performer” (2015 and 2017) and “Best Ensemble” (2015) at the São Luiz Jazz Fest in Lisbon.
 In addition, he participated in the recording of Javier Subatin’s AUTOTELIC (2018), alongside some of the most important musicians in the Portuguese jazz scene, expressly, Desidério Lázaro, André Rosinha and João Paulo Esteves da Silva.